OpenNebula/addon-storpool/README.md

 * In relase 19.03.2 the naming of the attached CDROM images was changed.
 A separate volume with a unique name is created for each attachment.
 This could lead to errors when using restore with the alternate VM snapshot interface enabled.
 The workaround is to manually create/or rename/ a snapshot of the desired CDROM volume following the new naming convention.
 The migration to the new CDROM's volume naming convention is integrated so there is no manual operations needed.

-* Recent version of libvirt has more strict checks of the domain xml and do not aloow live migration when there are file backed VM disks that are not on shared filesystem.
+* Recent version of libvirt has more strict checks of the domain xml and do not allow live migration when there are file backed VM disks that are not on shared filesystem.
 The definition of the volatile disks that OpenNebula create are with hard-coded type 'file' that conflict with libvirt.
 There is a fix for this in addon-storpool 19.04.3+ but it will not alter the currenlty running VM's.
 A workaround is to patch _vmm/kvm/migrate_ and add a check that enable `--unsafe` option if all disks are with disabled cache (`cache="none"`).
 Add the following line just before the line that do the VM migration:

 ```bash